Guideline Procedures in Psychotherapy

 Analytical Psychotherapy

 Analytical Psychotherapy (AP) is the oldest therapeutic method and evolved from psychoanalysis.
-Most of us have probably heard of its founder, Sigmund Freud.
+Most of us have heard of its founder, Sigmund Freud.

 Depth Psychology-Based Psychotherapy